TheresaLui/SelfHelpContent_v2/articles/partnercenter/azure-plan-earned-credits.md

 	cloudEnvironments="public"
 />

-# Partner earned credit for services managed (Azure)
+# Partner earned credit for managed services in Azure

 Resources and information about partner earned credit for managed services in Azure.